AvirupMazumder/MSOffice_using_AI_Tools/README.md

 Use [Yoodle.ai](https://app.yoodli.ai/ "Yoodle.AI").
 This app is going to record your speeches and correct you based on which volcabularies you are using.

+# Sending bulk emails

+#### 7. Use ChatGPT to enhance macro enabled MS Excel.

+Search in ChatGPT about sending bulk emails in MS Excel.

 ```Sub SendBulkEmails()
     Dim OutApp As Object
     Dim OutMail As Object